AdobeDocs/commerce-cloud-service.en/help/cloud-guide/store/paypal.md

 You can configure either the sandbox or production account in every environment:

-*  For Integration and Staging environments, we recommend setting Sandbox credentials.
+*  For Integration and Staging environments, set Sandbox credentials.
-*  For your Production environment, you can set Sandbox credentials for initial testing, then replace with live production credentials for a launched store.
+*  For your Production environment, set Sandbox credentials for initial testing, then replace with live production credentials for a launched store.

 ## PayPal account

-While we recommend having a PayPal merchant account prepared and configured, you can create an account or upgrade a personal account through the Admin.
+While it is best to use a PayPal merchant account prepared and configured, you can create an account or upgrade a personal account through the Admin.

 [!DNL PayPal onboarding] supports connecting with the following accounts: